All Episodes

 I have investigated Trump and his children and held them accountable for their misconduct with the Trump Foundation.

-I also sued the Trump administration more than a hundred times.
+I also sued the Trump administration more than 100 times.

-We know that the DA is investigating uh Trump.
+We know that the DA is investigating Trump.

-Uh when I was at the AG's office, I sued Trump over a hundred times for his administration's misconduct and brought a case against the Trump Foundation and held him accountable.
+When I was at the AG's office, I sued Trump over 100 times for his administration's misconduct and brought a case against the Trump Foundation and held him accountable.

-It's 34 counts of falsifying records and conspiracy.
+It's 34 accounts of falsifying records and conspiracy.

 It's 34 accounts of falsifying business records and conspiracy.